1. TEAM GUIDELINES

 1.2 Student participants can be of any major and any year (ie. first year business major, fourth year engineering major, that is up to the team’s discretion).

 1.3 All students selected for the team must be currently enrolled in an accredited undergraduate (Bachelor) program.
 Students on the team cannot have enrolled in or completed any post-graduate coursework.

 2.1 To ensure anonymity of the teams and impartiality of the judges, the teams will not be known by their school names and should not mention their school name.

-2.2 Each team will be known by the room location and time they present.
-Each room will be named after a famous Los Angeles beach (ie. Hermosa 1, Hermosa 2...
+2.2 Each team will instead be known by the room location and time they present.
+Each room will be named after a famous beach in Los Angeles (ie. Hermosa 1, Hermosa 2...
 Venice 2, Venice 3).